Several board games on the market allow you to play alone and I have looked into what are the best solo board games on the market for 2023.

 How many times have you played a game where you have to colonize a previously uninhabited land?
 The land belongs to no one and just lays there, ready to be claimed by settlers or an invading force.

 But what if the land does have an owner?
-What if it’s owned by nature or by spirits of nature who would prefer nothing more, than just being left alone.
+What if it’s owned by nature or by spirits of nature who would prefer nothing more, than just being left alone?
 In Spirit Island, you play as one of those spirits, fighting humans from colonizing your island, your home.
 Can you scare the invaders enough that they will leave you be, or will they overwhelm you?

 How is Spirit Island played

-Spirit Island is an asymmetrical game, where players (or one player) fight against the game, in this case, invaders.
+Spirit Island is a cooperative game, where players (or one player) fight against the game, in this case, invaders.
 The board is modular and its size depends on the number of players.
 Each player takes on a role of a spirit, and every spirit has its characteristics – some better at scaring, others at natural elements like tsunamis and crop diseases, or handling the island natives (your allies) the Dahan, and so on.

 Invaders can come from different European countries – again with different styles of invading and difficulty.
 For more of a challenge, you could turn over the map to its thematic side or use an optional scenario, altering victory conditions.
 All these set-up combinations are well explained in the rules, so you can easily select the difficulty you want to play at.
 With eight different spirits to choose from, you are in no fear of running out of options.